-While there are many ways to get paid, checks are still a common way to pay someone.
+While there are many ways to get paid, checks are still a common payment method.
+Payroll checks, cashier’s checks, and government checks are a few examples of how many Americans get paid via check.
 Though direct deposits are quickly becoming the norm, checks still have many benefits (especially compared to cash).

 There are several steps that you need to take before cashing a check.
 Doing this can help you ensure a smoother process, regardless of the method you choose.

 - Check the Date: Checks are not valid forever, with checks older than six months typically declined.
 Make sure the check has a recent enough date, and call the bank to see whether they will cash it for you if it is older than six months.

 - Endorse It: The next step is to endorse it.
 Endorsing a check is easy, all you need to do is sign it at the back of the check.